 Ultimately, we only have so much time and energy to give, but many of us overextend ourselves because we haven’t clearly defined our priorities.
-Some of the benefits of priorities are as follows:
+But there are benefits to doing so including:

-- Defining priorities of life helps you avoid burnout by clearing unnecessary things from your calendar.
+- It helps you avoid burnout by clearing unnecessary things from your calendar.

-- They help you decide what to say yes and no to.
+- It helps you decide what to say yes and no to.

 - Priorities help you manage your time because you’re more selective about what goes on your calendar.